 You’ll find information on EU tuition fee loans and other external scholarships and funding to study in the UK on this page.
 If you need any advice please contact us.

 Tuition fee loans and other funding for EU students

 You'll find information on tuition fee loans and other funding opportunities for EU students below.

-The UK Government has a postgraduate loan scheme for the 2018/19 academic year.
+The UK Government has a postgraduate loan scheme for students starting in 2019 or 2020.
 You can borrow up to £10,000 for the purpose of completing an eligible postgraduate Masters qualification.

 EU tuition fee loans